Exxtraa/context_with_localStorage/README.md

 Also this is a full fledge todo with state magangment with react redux and redux toolikit and all information about it

+Also this is a full fledge todo with state magangment with react redux and redux toolikit.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.